ibm-messaging/kafka-connect-mq-source/README.md

 **Note**: A sink connector for IBM MQ is also available on [GitHub](https://github.com/ibm-messaging/kafka-connect-mq-sink).

-**Compatibility:**: This Connector supports Kafka versions upto 3.9.
+**Kafka version support:**: This connector supports Kafka versions upto 3.9.
 It is not compatible with Kafka 4.x.

 ## Contents